She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 And in Europe?
 "About 40 to 50 days is the average length of stay there," she says.

-That means that some U.S. doctors may start their patients on new drugs, but not have time to see if they work well.
-Or, they have to start women on the most intense medications right away — medications that force her to stop breastfeeding — instead of slower-acting therapies that could allow a mother more time to feed her infant breast milk.
+That means that some U.S. doctors may start their patients on new drugs but not have time to see if they work well.
+Or they have to start women on the most intense medications right away — medications that force her to stop breastfeeding — instead of slower-acting therapies that could allow a mother more time to feed her infant breast milk.

 It also means that patients like Alice can end up hospitalized four times before they get the right treatment they need to truly recover.